Isis (song): Writing

 It was the writing collaboration on "Isis" between Dylan and Jacques Levy that eventually led to the full album Desire.
 One night, Dylan met Levy at his loft and showed him an early draft of "Isis."
 According to Levy, "Isis" began life as a "slow dirge", unlike anything he had ever heard before, which he felt gave the appearance of setting the listener up "for a long story".
 When Dylan first played this embryonic version for him, the two of them started working together.
-According to Levy, it was an enjoyable songwriting partnership, with Levy writing words and Dylan contributing ideas.
+According to Levy, it was an enjoyable song-writing partnership, with Levy writing words and Dylan contributing ideas.
 The session lasted until the early hours of the morning, after which Dylan and Levy went to a Greenwich Village music club, The Other End.
 Dylan read the lyrics to the gathered crowd, to favorable reactions.
 The partnership went on to pen "Hurricane" and other tracks later featured on Desire.

 "Isis" was written and recorded during a time of separation and reunion in Dylan's own marriage; consequently, for fans and critics the temptation to interpret it as an allegory of Dylan's own marital difficulties is irresistible, especially since the Desire album contains the song "Sara" which is openly about their marriage and separation.
 Dylan was known to include autobiographical hints in his previous songs.
 "Isis" draws upon mythological themes of a male hero separating from his wife, going on adventures, and returning to the marriage, going back to the Odyssey.